XdoctorwhoZ/blog/content/posts/20230211-psu-hm310t/index.md

 # reboot
 ```

-## Understand how you can drive it
+## Control Protocol

-This device use modbus protocol, here are the register map
+This device uses Modbus protocol, here are the register map

 **Modbus Registers**